 Barry Lyndon (1975)

 Directed by Stanley Kubrick, based on the novel by William Thackeray.
 Redmond Barry is a young, roguish Irishman who's determined, in any way, to make a life for himself as a wealthy nobleman.
 Enlisting in the British Army, fighting in the Seven Years War in Europe, Barry deserts from the British army, joins the Prussian army, gets promoted to the rank of a spy, then becomes pupil to a Chevalier and con artist.

 The Spy With a Cold Nose (1966)

-A spoof cold war spy thriller starring Lawrence Harvey with Castle Howard masquerading as the Kremilin in Moscow.
+A spoof cold war spy thriller starring Laurence Harvey with Castle Howard masquerading as the Kremilin in Moscow.
 The Russian Premier is presented with a British bulldog that has been fitted with a transmitter by Dr. Francis Trevelyan (Laurence Harvey).

 Lady L (1965)